alamgirqazi/blog/books.md

 <br>

 Amazeballs.
-Damn Sidney Sheldon knows how to tell a story.
+Sidney Sheldon knows how to tell a story.
 This novel made me fall in love with Fiction.

 <hr>
 ### Emotional Intelligence - Daniel Goleman